timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 Coders have to solve problems, many of which fit archetypes that have been solved many times before.
 Why not stand on the shoulders of the giants and pick and choose a solution that has known tradeoffs rather than re-inventing the wheel and discovering the tradeoffs down the road when its too late to change anything.

-They could be seen as a short cut to struggling through a problem to find a solution.
-It's not to say that there are not new or unique problems that require new and unique approaches, but having a knowledge of how to approach a challenge and see a pattern that fits a data type or algorithm can save a lot of time.
+They could be seen as a best practice or even as a shortcut to struggling through a problem to find a solution.
+It's not to say that there are not new or unique problems that require new and unique approaches, but having a knowledge of how to approach a challenge and see a pattern that fits a data type and/or algorithm can save a lot of time.
 When you code as a job, time is money and many startups fail as they arrive at the proper solution too late.
 The right answer that takes too long is actually the wrong answer in a lot of cases.

-As a collection of data values with relationships and functions to work with them, each type has important trade-offs.
-During a coding technical test we need to pay attention more to why a certain data structure is appropriate for the challenge.
+As a collection of data values with relationships (data structures) and functions to work with them (algorithms), each has important benefits and trade-offs.
+During a coding technical test we need to pay attention more to why a certain data structure is appropriate for the challenge and be able to explain the trade-offs as well as solve a problem.

 For more about why they are important, read this short piece called [1 Year of Consistent LeetCoding](https://dev.to/davinderpalrehal/1-year-of-consistent-leetcoding-26d0) by Davinderpal Singh Rehal.
 He calls them DSA (Data Structures and Algorithms) and goes over some of the most common ones and how he loves testing himself with them.

 ### The Trekhleb

-The aforementioned Algorithms and Data Structures in JavaScript repo (which I call The Trekhleb here) is a very exhaustive list of data structures and algorithms with pseudo code, vanilla JavaScript examples with unit tests and even links to Wikipedia pages and videos from the [hacker rank channel](https://www.`yo`utube.com/@HackerrankOfficial).
+The aforementioned Algorithms and Data Structures in JavaScript repo (which I call The Trekhleb here) is a very exhaustive list of data structures and algorithms with pseudo code, vanilla JavaScript examples with unit tests and even links to Wikipedia pages and videos from the [hacker rank channel](https://www.youtube.com/@HackerrankOfficial).
 There are many contributors, 1,115 commits so far, the last only two months ago.
-These seem to mainly be translations of the content into the 18 languages available.
-So they are really trying to spread the word there.
+There are translations of the content into the 18 languages available, so they are really trying to spread the word there.

 One limitation I see with it is that it does not fit in with the way I code these days, which is usually in TypeScript and in a React/Node setting.